robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 class: middle
 # Elaborating the Claim

-## Additional information not part of the claim or evidence
+## .green[Additional information] that is excluded from the claim or evidence
 - Context (understanding)
 - Justification (rationale)
 - Assumptions (validity)